 View Trent Severn Sea-Doo Tour – Orillia to Honey Harbour in a larger map

-With only four transfers remaining for day five, we departed Orillia on the 84-kilomtere final leg of our journey, to meet our wives with my Triton trailer at Honey Harbour’s now defunct Delawana Inn.
+With only four transfers remaining for day five, we departed Orillia on the 84-kilomtere final leg of our journey.
+We planned to meet our wives with my Triton trailer at Honey Harbour’s now defunct Delawana Inn.
 From Lake Couchiching, our Sea Doo riding route headed into the southern region of Muskoka with its cottaging lakes and granite shorelines.

 Trent Severn Waterway Sea Doo Tour Info – #ontariowaterways

 - Highway Access to Trenton: 401 exit 615

 - Water body(s): Trent River, Kawartha Lakes, Lake Simcoe, Lake Couchiching, Severn River, Severn Sound, inner channel of Georgian Bay